gbraad/docker-kubernetes-client/README.md

 $ chmod +x kubectl
 ```

+Note: this can also be seen in the `scratch` container build.

-the Fedora based container will be used for `ansible-container` to perform
+However, the Fedora based container will be used for `ansible-container` to perform
 container compostion and deployment.
+This means that everything to maintain the lifecycle
+of your app will be available from a single container.

 Registries